Gene Scott: Death

 Scott was diagnosed with prostate cancer in 2000, but declined surgery and chemotherapy.
 After four years he was diagnosed with cancer elsewhere in his body.
 Scott described his battle with the sickness to his congregation during several months of continued live broadcasts.

 In mid-2004 he named his wife, Melissa Scott, as pastor of the church and signed papers effecting the transition.
 In February 2005, Scott suffered a stroke and lapsed into a coma in Glendale Adventist Medical Center.

 Scott was pronounced dead at 4:30 pm PST on February 21, 2005.

-Scott in popular culture
+Popular culture

 Scott was profiled in the 1981 documentary God's Angry Man by Werner Herzog.